-NORFOLK, Va. — A local man was caught by the Transportation Security Administration with a loaded handgun at a Norfolk International Airport checkpoint on Monday, Dec.
-3, marking the 22nd firearm that TSA officers have caught at the airport so far this calendar year, more than doubling the 10 that were caught during 2017.
+NORFOLK, Va.—A local man was caught by the Transportation Security Administration with a loaded handgun at a Norfolk International Airport checkpoint on Tuesday, March 19th, marking the second firearm that TSA officers have caught at the airport’s checkpoints so far this calendar year.
+In 2018, TSA officers stopped 21 guns at the airport’s checkpoints.

 Individuals who bring weapons to the checkpoint are subject to federal civil penalties of up to $13,000.
 This applies to travelers with or without concealed gun carry permits because even though an individual may have a concealed carry permit, it does not allow for a firearm to be carried onto an airplane.
 A typical first offense for carrying a handgun into a checkpoint is $3,900.
 The complete list of penalties is posted online.